• Sites

 calendario

 A personal package I use to help me manage my workload.
-It’s quirky and unashamedly hyperfocused on what I need.
+It’s quirky, horrifically buggy, and unashamedly hyperfocused on what I need.
 I’m going through the motions of building a proper test suite, writing real documentation, etc, but I see no need to send it to CRAN.
+The last thing I want is other people trying to use this one.

 docs repo